visit-dav/visit/docs/SphynxDocs/ClientServer/Client_server_mode.rst

 path on the remote computer.
 You can add VisIt to your default search path on Linux systems by editing the initialization file for your command line shell.

-Launch progress window
+Launch Progress Window
 ~~~~~~~~~~~~~~~~~~~~~~

-.. _remote_vis_launch_progress:
+.. _client_server_launch_progress:

 .. figure:: images/launchprogress.png

    Launch Progress Window

-When VisIt launches a compute engine or database server, it opens the
+When VisIt launches a compute engine or metadata server, it opens the
 **Launch Progress Window** when the component cannot be launched in under four
 seconds.
 An exception to this rule is that VisIt will always show the
 **Launch Progress Window** when launching a parallel compute engine or any